 You've asked the magic question everyone's trying to find out.
-The Japan Meteorological Agency (JMA) has declared a La Niña cycle "likely" for the 16/17 winter season.
-What will this mean for your ski trip?
-We've gotten this question a lot--so much that we've decided to dedicate an entire page to figuring it out.
+When the Japan Meteorological Agency (JMA) declares a La Niña cycle "likely" for a winter season, what will this mean for your Japan ski trip?
+This is a common question we've gotten so we did a bit of research and this page is the result.

 To get an idea of what this means for Japan Powder, we've taken a look at over 50 years of data provided by the JMA and cross-referenced it by La Niña cycles.
 The results are variable and sometimes surprising, causing laughter, cheering and sometimes tears.

 With a winning 62% chance of an above-average season, Central Hokkaido wins the La Niña wars!